-At Godman Army Airfield, only ASTs 5242-T1 and T2 are in active service.
-Fuel is transferred via single-walled aboveground piping from the fuel transfer area to ASTs 5242-T1 and T2 (and vice versa).
+At Godman Army Airfield, there are currently 4 ASTs in active service (5242-T3, T4, T5 and T6).
 Transfer piping is either located within the bermed transfer area (refer to Section 5.3.2) or in the concrete containment berm that surrounds the ASTs.
-The concrete containment berm is sized to provide 15,213 gallons of containment capacity.
+The concrete containment berm is sized to provide 8,984 gallons of containment capacity.
 Drainage from these bermed areas is controlled via PIV to a nearby OWS.
 A release in this area would migrate into stormwater drains and eventually discharge into an unnamed tributary of Otter Creek.
 The maximum potential spill volume in this area is between 150 and 600 gallons, depending on the reaction time of personnel overseeing fuel deliveries.
 The Godman Army Airfield Fuel Farm is equipped with both passive (bermed areas) and active (spill kits) spill control measures in compliance with §112.7(c).